Everything Bully Breeds and

 The second is that the animals left in shelters just aren’t the ones who people want.
 Keep in mind, as you think that one through, that 6.5 million animals are still entering U.S. shelters every year, and an estimated 1.5 million are still dying in them.

-Behind this second narrative is the underlying assertions that dogs left in shelters are damaged, broken, undesirable, unworthy, unhealthy, or otherwise “unadoptable” for any number of reasons, including because they are the “wrong” breed or type.
+There is a narrative that dogs left in shelters are damaged, broken, undesirable, unworthy, unhealthy, or otherwise “unadoptable” for any number of reasons, including because they are the “wrong” breed or type.

-If these conversations continue unchecked, dogs—disproportionately, inarguably, the dogs we used to call pit bulls—are likely to continue to die.
+If these conversations continue unchecked, dogs—disproportionately, inarguably, the dogs we call pit bulls—are likely to continue to die.
 And we’re likely to justify those deaths because “no one wants those dogs.”

 Here are just a few starting points for the conversations we need to be having on behalf of the dogs we know as pit bulls.